samelstob/notes/management-notes/manager_tools/foundations-of-presentation-mastery.md

   - I have an idea in my head that I want the other person to share in their head
   - Idea -> Pictures -> Words -> Hearing -> Translation -> Pictures ->  Idea
-  - Asking a question to supplimenet, translate, or rearrange the information
+  - Asking a question to supplement, translate, or rearrange the information

 ## Part II